youcefkesbi/koulchi-frontend/docs/README.md

 For issues and questions:
 1. Check the troubleshooting guides in the `docs/` folder
 2. Verify environment configuration
+3. Check OAuth provider configuration in Supabase Dashboard
-3. Test OAuth flow in both environments
+4. Test OAuth flow in both environments
-4. Check browser console for validation logs
+5. Check browser console for validation logs

 ---